 We provide advice and support to club committees to help clubs thrive: from publicity to mountain safety and legal advice.

 As the representative body for mountaineering and climbing in Scotland, we work closely with sportscotland, the Scottish Government's national agency for sport.

 We are keen to play our part in reducing the inequalities that can exist in the sports and recreation sector.
 As part of achieving the Equality Standard we are developing:

 We are committed to the principles of the Lesbian, Gay, Bisexual and Transgender Charter for Scottish Sport, ensuring we take steps to identify and address barriers LGBT people face and grow their involvement in hill walking and climbing.
 Key priorities for us include:

 We have launched two new awards to recognise the fantastic efforts and activities of our members and clubs in promoting mountaineering and climbing in Scotland: Volunteer of the Year and Young Climber of the Year.
 If you know inspiring individuals who deserves a little recognition (and a rather impressive trophy), complete a nomination form for 2017's awards.

-We award grants to help those undertaking climbing competitions and mountaineering expedition activities.
-The funds are awarded on an annual basis to support achievements like first ascents and overseas competition climbing.
-Availability is limited, but any member over the age of 13 can apply.
+In the past we have awarded grants to help those undertaking climbing competitions and mountaineering expedition activities.
+The funds were awarded on an annual basis to support achievements like first ascents and overseas competition climbing.
+However the future of these grants is currently under review.